Subgraph-Generation-Models/Estimating-Subgraph-Generation-Models/README.md

-# Estimating-Subgraph-Generation-Models
+# Estimating Subgraph Generation Models to Understand Large Network Formation
-The structure of a graph (network) can be described using the Subgraph Generation Model (SUGM).
-This article describes how to estimate its parameters.
+Recently, a new network formation model was proposed.
+The current research looks into a method to estimate the parameters of this model based on the subgraph census.